 7 nights in hotels (accommodation as specified or similar)

-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Gatwick Airport for a direct, scheduled Norwegian Airlines flight to Oslo.
+Titan’s VIP door-to-door travel service collects you from home for your flight to Oslo.
 On arrival we transfer to the Scandic Oslo City (4T), Clarion Hotel The Hub (4T) or Scandic St Olavs Plass (4T).

 Oslo has caught the imagination of modern architects and made them a glorious reality, creating a fresh capital city with an air of sophistication.
 Spend your day at leisure meandering amongst eye-catching architecture to find an abundance of world-class museums.
 Oslo is home to cultural institutions that include the National Theatre and the Norwegian Opera and Ballet, where you may like to take a tour or spend your evening, or climb the gently sloping roof of the Opera House for fabulous views of Oslo and the fjord.
 The city is also entwined with Edvard Munch, who spent much time here.
 A large portion of his artwork can be seen here.
 Alternatively you might like to delve into the past with a visit to the Vikingskipshuset, a museum housing impressively preserved Viking ships, used as the tombs for nobility, and a large collection of artefacts that were buried within them.
 Or the open-air Folkemuseum holds over 140 traditional buildings from around the country and an exhaustive exhibition on Norwegian life.